What is Metaprogramming?

 chain.
 If Ruby still doesn’t find the method, it calls another method named

-with the name of the missing method as a symbol,
+Ruby invokes missing_method with the name of the missing method as a symbol,

 arguments passed to the method and a block.

-is an instance method of the Kernel
+method_missing is an instance method of the Kernel class which Object

 class inherits from.

-method is used in the official Rails codebase to implement
+The method_missing method is used in the official Rails codebase to implement

 a few functionalities like displaying a custom message when a method is not